top of page

 • No minimum salary threshold.

-• Employer must be an approved temporary activities sponsor.
+• The employer must be an approved temporary activities sponsor.

 This visa is ideal for professionals seeking structured training to improve their skills in Australia.